vdlald/file-system/README.md

 [ ] P-2.
 FS initial max size is only 2GB
 [-] P-3.
-The initial metadata size should not be in the initial metadata size [ ] P-5. readBlocks can not allocate more than Integer.MAX bytes
+The initial metadata size should not be in the initial metadata size [ ] P-5. readBlocks can not allocate more than Integer.MAX bytes [ ] P-6.
+Primitive collections are not used

 [ ] FR-1.
 Compress data
 [ ] FR-2.
 Encrypt data